What biochemical blood test is normal? table. Normal cholesterol value in women

 • dystrophy and many other pathologies.

-The reduction of toxins, as a rule, does not carry serious causes and consequences, but it also requires a check with a doctor, as it may turn out to be, for example, liver failure.
+A decrease in waste, as a rule, does not carry serious causes and consequences, but it also requires checking with a doctor, as it may turn out to be, for example, liver failure.

 Diagnosis of possible violations

-With the help of a blood test for biochemistry, many problems and pathologies in the human body can be diagnosed, but deviation from the norm, especially in women, does not always carry a dangerous omen.
+Using a blood test for biochemistry, you can diagnose many problems and pathologies in the human body, but deviation from the norm, especially in women, does not always carry a dangerous omen.
 The same pregnancy can affect many indicators, which should not be considered something bad.

-To confirm or refute a possible diagnosis, after deciphering, the attending physician will prescribe additional studies, as well as advise which specialists should be visited and what should be changed in lifestyle and nutrition to restore normal biochemistry.
+To confirm or refute a possible diagnosis, after deciphering, the attending physician will prescribe additional tests, and also advise which specialists should be visited and what should be changed in lifestyle and diet to restore normal biochemistry parameters.

-Video about the norms of a biochemical blood test in women
+Video about the norms of biochemical blood analysis in women

 Biochemical blood test for ALT, AST, ALAT in women and men:

-A biochemical blood test is important for the diagnosis of almost all diseases, so it is prescribed in the first place.
+A biochemical blood test is important for diagnosing almost all diseases, which is why it is prescribed first.

 What indicators are included in a standard biochemical blood test?